 |Cayuga Inlet, NY|

-Description: With a length of 38.1 miles, Cayuga Lake is the longest of the collection of lakes in Upstate New York known as the Finger Lakes.
+Description: With a length of thirty-eight miles, Cayuga Lake is the longest of the collection of lakes in Upstate New York known as the Finger Lakes.
 Neighboring Seneca Lake is just slightly shorter in length, but has more surface area.
 These two lakes are by far the largest of the Finger Lakes, and in the early 1800s the economic advantages of a navigable link between the two bodies of water was being actively promoted.
-The Seneca River connected the northern end of the two lakes, but two obstacles, the Seneca Falls and the Schauyes Rapids, prevented navigation on the river.
+The Seneca River connected the northern end of the two lakes, but two obstacles, Seneca Falls and Schauyes Rapids, prevented navigation on the river.